muffettsman/Udacity_P4_Website_Optimization/README.md

 	@: 530 currentScrollY modified to calc from lastScrollY
 	@: 533 phase adjusted for the current position
 	@: 548 window event listener that triggers onScroll func
+	@: 554 lowered count of background images to 48 / multiple of cols var

 ####Resources